jordanlev/concrete5-cli/readme.md

-# Concrete5 Improved Command-Line Installer
+# Concrete5 Improved Command-Line Installer<br />_for OSX/MAMP development and testing_
-## for Local MAMP Development and Testing
 Improves the Concrete5 command-line installer in numerous ways:
  * Automates database creation, C5 download, config file setup, and admin login
  * Specifically-tailored to work with MAMP on OSX